2018 – 2026

 On November 19, the board appointed Emmett Shear (former Twitch CEO) as the second interim CEO.
 Roughly seven hundred of OpenAI's seven hundred and seventy employees signed an open letter threatening to follow Altman to Microsoft if the board did not resign and reinstate him.
 Microsoft publicly offered to hire Altman, Brockman, and any departing employees to lead a new AI research division.

 On November 21 — five days after the firing — Altman returned as CEO.
 The board was reconstituted with Bret Taylor as chair, Larry Summers, and D'Angelo continuing.
 Toner, McCauley, and Sutskever were off the board.
 Helen Toner has since described her account in a TED talk and an academic paper.
 Contemporaneous reporting in NYT, WSJ, Bloomberg, and The Information remains the most thorough public record.
+For the full tick-tock and the participants' subsequent framings, see the dedicated November 2023 board episode section on the OpenAI Leadership page.

 The 2024 leadership exodus